 2011–Present Day: 3D Printing in Its Prime

-Today, looking back over just the past few years, it’s hard not to feel like we’re living in the future.
+Today, looking back over just the past few years, it’s hard not to feel like humans are living in the future.
 Coming soon: 3D-printed jetpacks!

 Well, almost.
 While the price of 3D printers has fallen rapidly and the accuracy of 3D printing has improved, innovators are pushing the envelope in ways that Charles Hull could only dream of.
 Designers are no longer limited to printing with plastic.
 Case in point: You can now print the engagement ring of your dreams using gold or silver.
 Engineers at the University of Southampton have flown the world’s first 3D-printed unmanned aircraft, and KOR Ecologic prototyped Urbee, a car with a 3D-printed body that’s built to get 200 mpg on the freeway.

-That takes us up to the present day—although by the time this article is published, there will surely have been countless other additive manufacturing breakthroughs happening somewhere in the world.
+That takes 3D printing to the present day—although by the time this article is published, there will surely have been countless other notable moments in 3D-printing history made worldwide.
 It’s almost impossible to keep up.
-In the future, our kids will build art projects with their classroom’s 3D printer, and our dentist will be able to call in a prescription for a custom-printed set of dentures.
-In the meantime, I’ll be watching the news and waiting for my jetpack.
+In the future, kids will build art projects with their classrooms’ 3D printers, and dentists will be able to call in prescriptions for custom-printed sets of dentures.
+In the meantime, keeping watching the news and waiting for that jetpack.

 Three Random, Cool, Unexpected Facts About 3D Printing

 - NASA is a major proponent of 3D printing—from food to the first zero-gravity 3D printer in space.